galeone/galeone.github.io/_posts/2016-11-24-convolutional-autoencoders.md

 $$ O(i, j) = \sum_{d=1}^{D}{\sum_{u=-2k-1}^{2k+1}\sum_{v=-2k -1}^{2k +1}F_d(u, v)I_d(i -u, j -v)}$$

 The result of a convolution among volumes is called **activation map**.
 The activation map is a volume with $$D=1$$.

+It may sound strange that a 2D convolution is done among volumes that are 3D objects.
+In reality, for an input volume with depth $$D$$ exactly $$D$$ 2D discrete convolutions are performed.
+The sum (collapse) of the $$D$$ activation maps produced is a way to treat this set of 2D convolutions as a single 2D convolution.
+In this way, every single position $$(i,j)$$ of the resulting activation map $$O$$ contains the information extracted from the same input location through its whole depth.

+Intuitively, one can think about this operation as a way to keep into account the relations that exist along the RGB channels of a single input pixel.

 # Convolutional AutoEncoders